 NOTE TO SPECIFIER

 Closeout documents are critical for the successful tank system project, because a complete set of closeout documents is necessary for the facility to meet life-cycle compliance requirements.
 This specification section is intended to be highly detailed, as experience has shown that contractors are much better able to comply with a detailed list including specific state and other regulatory forms and reports, and manufacturer checklists.
 As such, this section should be made as specific as possible.
 The state or other governing AST regulatory program will have most of the information needed for the appropriate level of specificity.
 Also, consult manufacturers for their installation checklists and test reports.
-The final closeout list should be coordinated with the “field quality control section” such that all test forms identifed there as required, are included in the closeout list.
+The final closeout list should be coordinated with the “field quality control section” such that all test forms identified there as required, are included in the closeout list.

 Coordinate this section with the corresponding section in other 136000 series specifications.